 Maryland has several laws that cover distracted driving.
 There's one law that prohibits text messaging and other laws that restrict the use of cell phones while driving.

 Maryland law prohibits all motorists from writing, sending, or reading a text message while operating a vehicle in the traveled portion of a roadway.

 Maryland's text-messaging ban doesn't apply to GPS (global positioning systems) or using a text messaging device to contact 9-1-1.

 In Maryland, it's illegal for all drivers to use a handheld telephone while operating a motor vehicle.

 Generally, the cellphone ban doesn't apply when the call is made for emergency purposes such as calling 9-1-1, a hospital, an ambulance, law enforcement, or the fire department.
-And the cellphone restriction doesn't apply to law enforcement and emergency services personnel acting within the scope of their official duties.
+And the cell phone restriction doesn't apply to law enforcement and emergency services personnel acting within the scope of their official duties.

-A texting or cellphone violation that leads to serious bodily injury or the death of another person carries additional penalties of up to one year in jail and/or a maximum $5,000 in fines.
+A texting or cell phone violation that leads to serious bodily injury or the death of another person carries additional penalties of up to one year in jail and/or a maximum of $5,000 in fines.